Kirdock/WillNeverBeFinishedBot/README.md

 # Configuration
 Environment Variables (.env file in root):
-- TOKEN (required).
-Token for Discord bot.
+- TOKEN (required): Token for Discord bot.
-- CLIENT_SECRET (required).
-Secret for Webtoken.
+- CLIENT_SECRET (required): Secret for Webtoken.
-- PORT.
-Port for webserver.
+- PORT: Port for webserver.
 Default: 4599.
-- OWNERS. "id1,id2,...".
+- OWNERS: "id1,id2,...".
 Super admins separated by ",".
-- PREFIXES. "!,-,...".
+- PREFIXES: "!,-,...".
 Prefixes for bot commands in chat separated by ",".
 Default: !.
-- SCOPE. "identify,...".
+- SCOPE: "identify,...".
 Scopes of the bot.
 Default: identify.
-- WEBTOKEN_SECRET.
-Secret to encode webtoken.
+- WEBTOKEN_SECRET: Secret to encode webtoken.
-- DATABASE_NAME.
-Main database name for mongodb.
+- DATABASE_NAME: Main database name for mongodb.
-- DATABASE_USER.
-Username for mongodb.
+- DATABASE_USER: Username for mongodb.
-- DATABASE_PASSWORD.
-Password for mongodb.
+- DATABASE_PASSWORD: Password for mongodb.
+- HOST: URL for the website.
+Only used for `list` command (reply url).

 Port is defined in .env and in Dockerfile (EXPOSE).
 These two must match.